sunjerry019/photonLauncher/linux/README.md

 Mostly for archival and backup purposes.

+## specstemplate

+Template for specficiations sheets which may be standardised in the lab for all available equipment.

 ## Reverse SSH

 Currently, robin is set up to use infocommsociety.com as an intermediary for SSH-ing from the outside world.
 Use PuTTY for Windows, the terminal for *Nix systems.